ricardobranco777/docker-volumes.sh/README.md

 # Copy image and volumes to another host
 scp $CONTAINER.tar $CONTAINER-volumes.tar $USER@$HOST:

-# On the other host:
+###

-docker load -i $CONTAINER.tar
+# Create container with the same options used by the previous container
 docker create --name $CONTAINER [<PREVIOUS CONTAINER OPTIONS>] $CONTAINER

 # Load the volumes